pypa/packaging.python.org/source/key_projects.rst

 `GitHub <https://github.com/matthew-brett/multibuild>`__

-Multibuild is a set of CI scripts for building and testing Python Wheels for Linux, macOS, and (less flexibly) Windows.
+Multibuild is a set of CI scripts for building and testing Python :term:`wheels <Wheel>` for Linux, macOS, and (less flexibly) Windows.
 Also see :ref:`cibuildwheel`.

 .. _pex: